SmithWillSuffice/ohanga-pai/content/questions/004_tax_myths.md

 same time eliminate a lot of pointless record keeping and lending operations.
 Just use the spreadsheet at the RBNZ efficiently!

-The issue at the end of an accounting period would be "Is this back $Z$ running suspiciously high overdrafts?"
+The issue at the end of an accounting period would be, "Is this back $Z$ running suspiciously high overdrafts?"
 Is so, then it is cause of oversight and regulators to inspect the books closely.
 Interview that bank's managers, and look for fraud (which possibly might be due to fraudulent customers).

 Regulatory investigation of fraud is, of course, a massive drain on human resources.
 There should be stiff penalties.
 But it does not "cost"